 young officer of the 1st United States Cavalry wears the 1872 pattern dress uniform.
 His shoulder boards bear the regimental number "1" but no rank insignia as was specified for 2nd

 lieutenants in army regulations.
 His 1872 pattern helmet with its 1872 pattern eagle plate rest on the photographer's plinth next to him.
 The plate also bears the regimental number at

 the center of the shield.
 He is armed with a Model 1860 Light Cavalry saber.

 This photograph was probably taken c.
-1882 - Charles Derby was the proprietor of the People's Art Gallery photographic studio at that time.
-The 1st Cavalry had just been in action
+1882 by Charles Derby who was the proprietor of the People's Art Gallery photographic studio at that time.
+The 1st Cavalry had just been in

-against the Bannocks and Paiutes during the so-called Bannock War in Southern Idaho and Northern Nevada in 1878.
-Like most U.S. Cavalry regiments station on the frontier at the
+action against the Bannocks and Paiutes during the so-called Bannock War in Southern Idaho and Northern Nevada in 1878.
+Like most U.S. Cavalry regiments stationed on the frontier

-time the regiment's indivdual companies were spread out over several northwestern several territories and states - California, Oregon, Washington Territory, Idaho Territory and
+at the time the regiment's individual companies were spread out over several northwestern several territories and states - California, Oregon, Washington Territory, Idaho Territory

 In October 1881 Companies C, G, I and M were detached for service against the Apaches in Arizona Territory and in 1882 returned to their previous station.
 In on 20 January, 1882